 - Nightshade family.
 Cashew, eggplant, green/red/chili/jalapeno/orange/pimentos peppers, potato, and tomato.
 Spices- including cayenne, chili, ground red pepper, crushed red pepper, curry and paprika.
 Avoid any ingredients that are listed under the hidden label: natural flavoring.

 - Latex family.
 Banana, papaya, kiwi, mango, and guava.
 We rarely remove avocado from the diet unless absolutely necessary.

 - Peanuts.
 These are actually a legume since they grow in the ground.
 They tend to contain fungus which affects may people.
 Consider using raw almond or other type of nut butter instead.

 How do you test for food sensitivities?

-The best method is an elimination diet which removes suspected foods for a period of 4-8 weeks.
+The best method is an elimination diet which removes suspected foods for a period of 4-12 weeks.
 Foods are then reintroduced back one at a time to determine any adverse reaction.
 For autoimmune reactivity, Cyrex Labs Array 10 is extremely valuable as it looks at immune response to cooked versus raw foods and may be a good option for those unwillingly to try the elimination diet or for folks with autoimmune conditions (that may react to specific foods).

 How do you treat food sensitivities and intolerances?